dita-deb/build-a-generative-language-model/README.md

+# Generative Language Model Build - Anindita's Attempt

+## Following the course below from LinkedIn Learning:
-# Hands-On AI: Build a Generative Language Model from Scratch
+### Hands-On AI: Build a Generative Language Model from Scratch
 This is the repository for the LinkedIn Learning course Hands-On AI: Build a Generative Language Model from Scratch.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On AI: Build a Generative Language Model from Scratch][lil-thumbnail-url]